mattermost/mmctl/docs/mmctl_channel_move.rst

 ::

+      --force   Remove members those are not member of target team before moving the channel.
   -h, --help    help for move

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~